freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-44a.md

 ## Description
 <section id='description'>

 Nest a another radio button with the option `Outdoor` in a new `label` element.
-The new radio button should appear under the first one.
+The new radio button should be placed after the first one.
 Also, set its `id` attribute value to `outdoor`.

 </section>